-The County recognizes that much of its extensive forest cover, whether publicly or privately owned is subject to periodic wildfire and managed burning.
-The County shall review development proposals to include the evaluation of potential wildfire risks and best management practices consistent with "Wildfire Risk Reduction in Florida" and other professionally acceptable publications.
+The County recognizes that much of its extensive forest cover, whether publicly or privately owned is subject to naturally, artificially and necessarily maintained by periodic wildfire and managed burning.
+The County shall review development proposals to include the evaluation of potential wildfire risks and best management practices consistent with "Wildfire Risk Reduction in Florida" and other acceptable publications.

-Strategy 10.06B(1): Maintain the Hernando County Community Wildfire Protection Plan in partnership with the Florida Forest Service and other state and local land management agencies, including designation of high-hazard areas and activities, coordination of wildfire response, and implementing methods for reducing hazards.
+Strategy 10.06B(1): Maintain the Hernando County Community Wildfire Protection Plan The County shall, in partnership with the Florida Forest Service and other state and local land management agencies, continue to maintain and update its Community Wildfire Protection Plan-including designation of high-hazard areas and activities, coordination of wildfire response, and implementing methods for reducing hazards.

-Strategy 10.06B(2): Identify incompatible land uses when they are proposed near lands with potential for wildfire and lands managed with periodic controlled burning.
-Incompatible land uses may include but are not limited to hospitals, nursing homes, assisted living facilities, schools, day care facilities, adult congregate care facilities and large or dense residential developments.
-The review of incompatible land uses should include a wildfire risk assessment, and may include conditions for mitigation through design where it is found that the land use has the potential to be impacted by the threat of wildfire.
+Strategy 10.06B(2): The County shall identify smoke-sensitive incompatible land uses when they are proposed near lands with potential for wildfire and lands managed with periodic controlled burning.
+Smoke sensitive Incompatible land uses may include but are not limited to hospitals, nursing homes, assisted living facilities, schools, day care facilities, adult congregate care facilities and large or dense residential developments.
+Smoke sensitive The review of incompatible land uses should include a wildfire risk assessment, and may be restricted or prohibited include conditions for mitigation through design where it is found that smoke hazards would be detrimental to the occupants the land use has the potential to be impacted by the threat of wildfire.

-Strategy 10.06B(3): Mitigation of wildfire risk for those developments deemed to have potential to be impacted by the threat of wildfire may include but shall not be limited to:
+Strategy 10.06B(3): Mitigation of wildfire risk or smoke sensitivity for those developments deemed to have potential to be impacted by the threat of wildfire qualify for one or both categories may include but shall not be limited to:

-- a. recommended development layouts that locate open space or recreational uses, such as golf courses, adjacent to the wildfire risk to act as an additional buffer to structures; - b. required notifications of likely smoke episodes to be delivered to individual parties who may be potentially affected; - c. required notification via plat notations and deed restrictions for property sales that raise awareness for potential buyers of wildfire risks and maintenance burning activities; - d. vegetation management for new communities or uses that prevents hazardous fuel build-up; - e. incorporation of firewise community design standards such as residential defensive space, setbacks, common area design and construction material selection recommendations. - public education and/or designation as a firewise community
+- a. recommended development layouts that locate open space or recreational uses, such as golf courses, adjacent to the wildfire risk to act as an additional buffer to structures; - b. required notifications of likely smoke episodes to be delivered to individual parties who may be potentially affected; - c. required notification via plat notations and deed restrictions for property sales that raise awareness for potential buyers of wildfire risks and maintenance burning activities; - d. vegetation management for new communities or uses that prevents hazardous fuel build-up; - e. incorporation of firewise community design standards such as residential defensive space, setbacks, common area design and construction material selection recommendations.

+f. public education and/or designation as a firewise community